A number of factors will play a part in determining whether you’re eligible for a full, part, or no Age Pension. Find out what they are.

 Age Pension rates are adjusted throughout the year, so these figures could change.

 Where to go for more information?

 Planning for retirement and working out your entitlements isn’t always straightforward.
 Contact Services Australia or your financial adviser to figure out what you’re eligible for.
-If you don’t have an adviser, you could consider AMP Advice if you’d like some help.
+If you don’t have an adviser, click here to find one that suits your needs.

 Any advice and information is provided by AWM Services Pty Ltd ABN 15 139 353 496, AFSL No. 366121 (AWM Services) and is general in nature.
 It hasn’t taken your financial or personal circumstances into account.

 The retirement health check is a general advice conversation only.
 It is provided by AWM Services Limited (AWM Services) ABN 15 139 353 496, AFS Licence No. 366121 (AWMS) to eligible members of the AMP Super Fund.
 AWM Services is a wholly-owned subsidiary of AMP.

 It’s important to consider your particular circumstances and read the relevant product disclosure statement, Target Market Determination or or terms and conditions, available from AMP at amp.com.au, or by calling 131 267, before deciding what’s right for you.